mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta2/index.md

 # <a name="known-issues"></a>Known Issues and Limitations

-- Marathon-LB does not work with secrets.
+- Marathon-LB does not work with secrets. [enterprise type="inline" size="small" /]
-- DCOS-13762 - SDK Integration with DC/OS Folders. <!-- resolved? -->
+- DCOS-13762 - SDK Integration with DC/OS Folders. [enterprise type="inline" size="small" /]
 - DCOS-14534 - Marathon: Verbose Server Banner.
 - DCOS-14536 - UI Vulnerable to Clickjacking (aka UI Redressing).
 - DCOS-15590 - DCOS cli confirm() is not non-interactive safe.
 - DCOS-16547 - Task state does not update after the agent running it was removed from the cluster.
 - DCOS_OSS-1340 - Spartan "autoip" DNS should resolve to host IP for UCR in bridge network.
-- INFINITY-213 - Integrate with DC/OS access controls.
+- INFINITY-213 - Integrate with DC/OS access controls. [enterprise type="inline" size="small" /]
 - INFINITY-1143 - Update / Uninstall.
 DSE does not support rolling upgrade.
-- INFINITY-1356 - Support strict mode for DSE.
+- INFINITY-1356 - Support strict mode for DSE. [enterprise type="inline" size="small" /]
 - INFINITY-1809 - [Data Svc] DC/OS Service Update / Config Update / Maintenance.
-- INFINITY-2003 - Make C* backup and restore tests work in strict mode.
+- INFINITY-2003 - Make C* backup and restore tests work in strict mode. [enterprise type="inline" size="small" /]
 - INFINITY-2054	- Extend --replace={true|false} for <framework> CLI. <!-- this doesn't seem like a known issue? -->

 # <a name="fixed-issues"></a>Major Issues Fixed Since 1.10.0 Beta 1